 support many AWS services and tracks who did, from where, what & when

-can be enabled per-region basis, a region can include global services (like IAM, STS etc), is applicable to all the supported services within that region
+is a global service — a trail can be applied to all regions or a single region.
+A region can include global services (like IAM, STS etc), is applicable to all the supported services within that region

 log files from different regions can be sent to the same S3 bucket